 For this hike, we recommend the app called AllTrails which guides you through the entire loop.
 It’s a free download, but it costs money to use offline.
 Luckily, most of Cappadocia has a decent signal.

-As a backup, be sure to download Maps.me which works offline for free.
+As a backup, download Maps.me which works offline for free.

 You may also want to wear long trousers, as the White Valley in particular is full of thorny bushes.
 As there aren’t many steep sections, trekking poles are unnecessary for this hike.